Loss of Consortium Claims FAQS

-Yes, you can make a claim.
-This type of claim after a car accident is the legal cause of action that a spouse files against the at-fault driver whose negligence injured the other spouse.
-The claim is independent of the injured spouse’s pain and suffering claim.
+Yes, as the spouse of someone injured in a car accident, you can make a claim.
+It is the legal cause of action that a spouse files against the at-fault driver whose negligence injured the other spouse.
+The claim is independent but derivative of and, thus, joined with the injured spouse’s pain and suffering claim.

 How much is a claim worth?